Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 • Should there be a discrepancy in the scorecards the Tournament Organiser shall have the discretion to determine the result.

-• Teams are allowed 10 players on the court at any time (3 reserves to be seated) with coach.
+• Teams are allowed 10 players on the court at any time (3 reserves to be seated) with the coach.

 • A team that is fielding 4 or less players five minutes after the game has started will forfeit the match.